A Wedding (1978 film): Plot

 Dino Corelli marries Muffin Brenner and attends the reception at the Corelli mansion.
 Bedridden matriarch Nettie Sloan, mother of Dino's mother Regina Sloan Corelli, is being tended by disreputable Dr. Jules Meecham.
 While speaking with wedding planner Rita Billingsley, Nettie suddenly dies.
 Meecham informs Dino's father, Luigi Corelli, but Luigi is unable to tell his wife Regina because she is mentally unstable.
 Nettie's corpse remains in bed throughout the reception, while various attendees visit her room without realizing she's dead.
-By the time bossy daughter Toni finds out and plans a dramatic announcement, other family members are mostly unsurprised or not even too upset.
+By the time bossy daughter Toni finds out and plans a dramatic announcement, other family members have already found out through the grapevine.

 The Brenners are a nouveau riche family from Louisville, Kentucky, where Muffin's father, "Snooks", made millions in the trucking industry.
 The Corellis are an old money family from North Shore Chicago.
 Because of rumors that Luigi has mob connections, virtually every invitee sent regrets.
 Only one guest (other than family members) attends.
 Nevertheless, Rita is determined to run the reception by the book, setting up a receiving line for the one guest and asking family members and staff to go down the line so it will not look empty.

 A series of disasters unfolds, including the display of an embarrassing nude portrait of the bride; caterer Ingrid Hellstrom becoming ill, then getting high and causing a disturbance after Meecham gives her a pill; and a tornado when the cake is to be cut, forcing everyone to find shelter in the cellar.
 Two guests arrive late: the groom and bride's disgruntled exes, Tracy Farrell and Wilson Briggs, who bond over their shared anger.

 Unsavory family drama unfolds.
 Regina is a drug addict.
 Her marriage was arranged by Nettie after Luigi met Regina while working as a waiter in Italy.
 Luigi was forced to change his name and be estranged from his Italian family for 22 years.
 His Italian-speaking brother unexpectedly shows up, and when Meecham reminds Luigi that Nettie is dead and can no longer impose the marriage conditions, Luigi is thrilled to see his long-lost brother.
 Regina's sister Clarice has a romance with her African-American butler, Randolph; her other sister, Toni, is married to Mack Goddard, who falls in love at first sight with Tulip Brenner, mother of the bride, and tries to woo her.